 As authorizers, we do not operate the schools we charter.
 We are not the counterparts of districts or even ISDs where our charters are concerned.
-Rather, we bring the strength and leadership of our institutions—particularly, in the case of universities, our colleges of education—to help charter schools improve their practices and deliver results for students.
-We help analyze student outcomes and help cross-pollinate solutions for improvement.
+Rather, we bring the strength and leadership of our institutions to help charter public schools improve their practices and deliver results for students.
+We assess student outcomes and help share solutions for improvement.

 The Michigan Council of Charter School Authorizers is a collaborative non-profit, non-partisan organization dedicated to providing quality charter school oversight.
 Our members share best practices, updates, and helpful resources for boosting K–12 performance and advancing educational choice across Michigan.

 Members of the Michigan Authorizers seek to advance public school choice and accountability by supporting high-quality oversight and serving as a unified voice for authorizers across Michigan.
-The Michigan Authorizers are governed by an eleven-member board of directors, who collectively operate according to the following guiding principles:
+The Michigan Authorizers are governed by a ten-member board of directors, who collectively operate according to the following guiding principles:

 - Choice is a necessary element in today’s system of public education.